Mexico fights to stop Texas from executing convicted murderer, citing treaty

 The U.N. high commissioner for human rights issued a statement Tuesday calling for the death sentence “to be annulled and for Mr. Cardenas to be re-tried in compliance with international standards relating to due process and fair trial.”

-Arizona attorney Gregory Kuykendall adds that the legality of the treaty was never in question and therefore should be followed.
+Kuykendall adds that the legality of the treaty was never in question and therefore should be followed.

 “It’s not a question of whether there really is a binding legal obligation or not, every justice in the Supreme Court agrees that there is,” Kuykendall, who heads up the Mexican Capital Legal Assistance Program, said.
 “The only question is who is going to implement the legal mechanism to put it into place.”